nomnel/whq/README.md

 - If automation succeeds the final confirmation line still prints.
 On failure, no summary is printed and the error is surfaced to stderr.
+- When post-add fails, `whq` automatically calls the equivalent of `whq rm -b <branch>` to delete the just-created worktree.
+The branch is deleted only when it was created by this `whq add` invocation; existing branches are preserved while their failed worktrees are removed.

 ### Validation checklist